hwangja/tavern/docs/source/index.md

 Choosing an API testing framework can be tough.
 Tavern was started in 2017 to address some of our concerns with other tesing frameworks.

-In short, we think the best things about Taven are:
+In short, we think the best things about Tavern are:

 ### It's Lightweight.
 Tavern is a small codebase which uses pytest under the hood.